ChenTim1011/CloudTribe/README.md

 3. Route Planning: Integrates Google Maps API for route display and time estimation.
 4. Order Query: Allows users to track their order history and current order status.

-### TBD

-5. User Authentication: Implements login and registration with JWT-based authentication.
-6. Real-Time Notifications: Uses WebSocket for instant notifications and updates.
-7. Messaging: Provides a message center for real-time communication.